Wholesale Sector Industry Profile

 COMPETITIVE LANDSCAPE

 For most distributors, demand is closely linked to local economic activity.
 The profitability of individual companies depends on efficient inventory management and order fulfillment operations.
 Large companies can supply customers with a wider range of goods and in more markets, but smaller distributors can compete successfully by carrying specialty products or providing add-on services.
-The industry is highly fragmented: the 50 largest distributors generate about 25 percent of industry revenue.
+In the US, the industry is fragmented: the 50 largest firms generate about 30% of industry revenue.

 Computer and communications technology have had a major effect on the industry by improving the efficiency of warehouse and distribution operations.
-Largely because of automation, industry labor productivity improved more than 30 percent ...
+Automation may significantly improve industry labor productivity.

 View Full Sample Add To Cart Return to the Industry Profile Menu